b-vanstraaten/qarray/docs/source/examples.rst

 Latching
 +++++++++

 Within Qarray we provide two latching models, `LatchingModel` and `PSBLatchingModel`.
 The `LatchingModel` simulates latching on the transitions to the leads and inter-dot transitions, due to slow tunnel rates.
 The `PSBLatchingModel` simulates latching only when the moving from (1, 1) to (0, 2) as indicative of PSB.
 So there is directionality based on which direction the transition is crossed.
 In the below we will demonstrate the use of the `LatchingModel` with the `ChargeSensedDotArray` class.

 Firstly we do the necessary imports, define the capacitance matrices.
 Then we define the latching model and the charge sensed dot array model.
-The latching model class takes the number of dots, the probability of latching to the leads and the probability of latching between dots.
+The latching model class takes three arguments:

+- The number of dots.

-The argument p_leads encodes information about the tunnel rate to the leads.
-Speaking exactly if the (N, M) -> (N + 1, M) charge transition is crossed p_leads[0] is the probability that the dot's charge configuration will change from (N, M) to (N + 1, M) in the next pixel of the charge stability diagram.
+- A vector, p_leads, encoding information about the tunnel rate to the leads.
+Such that if the (N, M) -> (N + 1, M) charge transition is crossed p_leads[0] is the probability that the dot's charge configuration will change from (N, M) to (N + 1, M) in the next pixel of the charge stability diagram.
 In our case we set both proboabilities to 0.25.

-The argument p_inter encodes information about the tunnel rate between dots.
-Speaking exactly if the (N, M) -> (N - 1, M + 1) charge transition is crossed p_inter[0][1] is the probability that the dot's charge configuration will change from (N, M) to (N - 1, M + 1) in the next pixel of the charge stability diagram.
+- A matrix, p_inter, encoding information about the tunnel rate between dots.
+Such that if the (N, M) -> (N - 1, M + 1) charge transition is crossed p_inter[0][1] is the probability that the dot's charge configuration will change from (N, M) to (N - 1, M + 1) in the next pixel of the charge stability diagram.
 As such the digaonal elements of the matrix are not used.
 In our case we set the off diagonals to 1, meaning no latching will occur on the interdot transition.
 The code to do this is shown below:

-Included by commented out is the code to use the `PSBLatchingModel` instead.
-THis model only has one parameter, the probability of latching when moving from (1, 1) to (0, 2) as indicative of PSB.

 .. code:: python